 - Evaluate and grade students’ class work, assignments, and papers.

-PE Professors with little to no experience tend to make between $29660 and $42140 while the more experienced ones make over $80960 per year.
+PE Professors with little to no experience tend to make between $32620 and $44890 while the more experienced ones can earn over $89610 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A PE Professor is to move to a higher paying state like CA. Right now, the highest paying states for PE Professors are CA, MI, CT, FL and NY.
+One of the easiest ways to increase your salary as a Postsecondary Recreation and Fitness Studies Teacher is to move to a higher paying state like CA. Right now, the highest paying states for PE Professors are CA, MO, CT, NH and NY.

-3 other factors that can increase your salary as A PE Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Recreation and Fitness Studies Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other PE Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other PE Professors what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons